syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 ![Legend icon in WinUI Funnel Chart](Legend_images/WinUI_Funnel_chart_Legend_Customize.png)

-## Legend Icon spacing
+## Legend item spacing

-Funnel chart provides support to ItemMargin for each legend item spacing.
+`ItemMargin` property of the `ChartLegend` is used to provide spacing between each legend items.

 {% tabs %}